Pluteus cervinus Fawn Pluteus Shipley Country Park,

 close, bleed, pink/red when examined.
 Stem 4-5 cm with broad smooth

 ring, slightly bulbous.
 Small groups under conifer trees.
-Awaiting
+Not

 University Park, Nottinghamshire (September 2008)